 Old wood must be cut away to make room for new growth, as it is new growth that produces fruit.
 Vines with too much old wood will not bloom and bear fruit.
 Those with too much growth will not produce well either.
 Therefore, pruning muscadine grapes not only controls growth, but also increases the productivity of the plant.

 Before you can discuss how to prune muscadine grapevines, it’s important to understand the vine’s natural growth and the framework that should be imposed upon it.

 The vine framework is comprised of the trunk and two or four permanent cordons (arms) and fruiting spurs.
-Pruning muscadine grapevines each dormant season is used to maintain this basic form.
-New shoots, those grown in the current season, are the ones that bear fruit.
+Pruning muscadine grapevines each dormant season maintains this basic form.
+New shoots — those grown in the current season — are the ones that bear fruit.
 These new shoots, however, rise from last season’s growth and a balance must be struck when pruning.

 Grapevines, old or young, benefit from late winter or early spring pruning.
 The same process for pruning muscadine grapevines is used regardless of the type of trellis they are trained to.
 What’s important is to begin properly and avoid problems later on.

 For new vines, pruning begins as soon as the root is planted and continues through the first two growing seasons.
 Cut the trunk stem back to two or four buds.
 Tie the trunk above or between the buds to the trellis wire.
 As the trunk grows, clip out the side shoots that develop, but leave the leaf growth along the trunk alone.
 Repeat the side shoot trimming throughout the summer.

 Over the first and second growing season, keep pruning away at unwanted growth until the trunk is taller than the wire.
 Now is the time to prune the terminal (topmost) buds back to wire height and let the new topmost buds develop into the cordons.
 Trim back lateral (side) growth on the cordons to one foot (0.5 m.) lengths to encourage rapid growth and development.